JHenzi/OrcaRewardDashboard/README.md

 - 📈 **SOL Price Tracking** - Professional trading charts with technical indicators using TradingView Lightweight Charts
 - 🎯 **RSI-Based Trading Signals** - Clear buy/sell/hold recommendations based on Relative Strength Index (RSI)
 - 📉 **Technical Analysis** - Moving averages (SMA), MACD, Bollinger Bands, momentum indicators, and volatility metrics
 - 📊 **Signal Performance Tracker** - **NEW!** Track the reliability of each trading signal over time.
-See win rates, average returns, and historical performance for RSI and Bandit signals to make informed decisions
+See win rates, average returns, and historical performance for RSI signals to make informed decisions
 - 💰 **Rewards Analytics** - Daily and monthly breakdowns, collection patterns, and performance metrics

 > **Note:** Some features have been deprecated.
 See [DEPRECATED.md](DEPRECATED.md) for historical information about price prediction, contextual bandit algorithms, and automated trading bots.